jschhie/Events-Assistant/README.md

 > Spring 2022.
 Written in Python3 using Flask, HTML, Bootstrap, and Jinja.
 Database management through SQLAlchemy and SQLite.

 ## Project Overview
-A Flask web application using Python3 and HTML that allows users to create, modify, and delete tasks through HTTP requests while simulating user authentication (login, logout, and registration).
+A Flask web application using Python3 and HTML that allows users to create, modify, and delete tasks while simulating user authentication (login, logout, and registration).

 ### Features
 * Web pages rendered with Jinja templating and styled with Bootstrap.